 The Importance of Recognizing the Signs of Stroke

-The majority of strokes can be prevented by leading a healthy lifestyle; make nutritious food choices, exercise regularly, maintain a healthy weight, quit smoking, and control your cholesterol, blood pressure and blood sugar levels.
+The majority of strokes can be prevented by leading a healthy lifestyle; making nutritious food choices, exercising regularly, maintaining a healthy weight, quitting smoking, and controlling your cholesterol, blood pressure and blood sugar levels.
 Still, stroke remains a leading cause of long-term disability and is the fifth leading cause of death in the United States.

 This is why the ASA created the acronym F.A.S.T. as a means to recognize some of the most common warning signs of stroke; if you suspect a loved one is suffering a stroke, it’s vital that you act as fast as possible so the individual has the best chance at a successful recovery.
 F.A.S.T. stands for:

 F – Face drooping.
 Take note if one side of the individual’s face appears uneven or drooping.
 Ask him or her to smile at you.